Joeltronics/Monosynth/readme.md

 ## Status

-It makes sound.
-At the moment it just makes an aliased sawtooth wave, but hey, it's something.
-Only a few of the GUI controls are actually hooked up yet.
+It makes sound, and you can mostly control the oscillators.
+That's about it for now - most of the rest of the GUI controls aren't hooked up yet, there's no filter, no modulation, and the oscillators are just naive waveshapes with no anti-aliasing.

 Although most of the controls are there, the GUI is currently really messy and possibly a bit confusing.
 I plan on streamlining it eventually - maybe even removing some controls to better fit with my design philosophy.
-But now that the GUI is in a "good enough for now" state, the next step is to get the sound engine working.
+But now that the GUI is in a "good enough for now" state, the next step is to continue to implement the sound engine.

 Here is what the GUI looks like at the moment: *(click to enlarge)*
 [<img src="Docs/monosynth.png" width="400px">](https://raw.githubusercontent.com/Joeltronics/Monosynth/master/Docs/monosynth.png)